 ii.
-Standard of Evidence in Academic Offenses - Proposed Changes to Senate Rules 6.4 ("Academic Offenses and Procedures")
+Proposed Changes to Senate Rules 6.3.1 ("Plagiarism")

-Yost (EN) explained the proposal, noting that it stemmed from a report by the Ombud to the SC.
-The Chair said that the motion from SAASC was a recommendation that the University Senate approve the changes to SR 6.4.
+Yost (EN) explained the proposed changes.
+The Chair said that the motion from SAASC was that the Senate approve the changes to SR 6.3.1 ("Plagiarism").
 Because the motion came from committee, no second was required.
+There were no questions or comments from senators.
+A vote was taken and the motion passed with 76 in favor and three opposed.